Ghost Town of War: Agdam, Azerbaijan

 Chances are you haven’t heard of Agdam.
 Founded less than 300 years ago, it doesn’t have much history.
 Its location is of little importance and nothing historically significant ever happened there.

 Until 1993, that is, when the city came under siege during the Nagorno-Karabakh War.
-Forty thousand people were forced to flee when Karabakh-Armenian forces shelled the town without mercy.
+Forty thousand people were forced to flee when forces shelled the town.
 Eighteen years later the town sits vacant, still a part of the Armenian buffer zone.

 Agdam was founded in the late 1700s but was not officially granted city status until 1828.
 The chief industries were butter, wine, and the production of machinery.
-The town had no major military presence or importance, but it was the capital of the Nagorno-Karabakh area which was central to two warring countries.
+The town had no major military presence or importance, but it was the capital of the Agdam Rayon and was central to two warring factions.

-Nagorno-Karabakh is a small landlocked region in the west of Azerbaijan.
-They have sought independence from Azerbaijan and the U.S.S.R.
+Nagorno-Karabakhs is a small landlocked region in the west of Azerbaijan which has sought independence from Azerbaijan and the U.S.S.R.
 Neighboring Armenia supported the rebellious Karabakh forces, citing the region had been part of the ancient Armenian kingdom going back to the 4th century B.C.